Diseases

 • Epizootic/endemic- if epidemic frequency of outbreaks

 Brucellosis is endemic in many areas of the world.
-In many such areas new outbreaks or re-emergence occurs frequently.
-Brucellosis epizootic outbreaks occur when infection first enters an immunologically naïve flock/area, or several years after eradication.
+In many such areas new outbreaks or re-emergence occur frequently.
+Epizootic outbreaks occur when infection first enters an immunologically naïve flock/area, or several years after eradication.

 • Speed of spatial spread during an outbreak